hivdb/codfreq/docs/creating-profile.md

 ```

 You may provide a GenBank accession when prompted.
 The command downloads the
-reference sequence with Biopython and displays all gene features in a checkbox
+reference sequence with Biopython (Entrez requires an email address) and displays all gene features in a checkbox
 list that is preselected by default so you can deselect unwanted genes.
 Genes
 with discontiguous ranges (e.g., the SEV glycoprotein) are represented as
 multiple ``refRanges`` entries.
 After fragment selection, the tool suggests an